 Safer tractor operations and the use of protective equipment could prevent many of the deaths and injuries involving tractors.
-Farm and ranch owners and tractor operators play a major role in making tractor operations safer.
+Tractor owners and operators play a major role in making tractor operations safer.
 Owners have responsibilities for providing a safer environment and safer equipment.
-They also coordinate maintenance designed to ensure the safety of the equipment.
+Managers coordinate maintenance designed to ensure the safety of equipment, as well as safety policies and programs.
 The final responsibility for making the operation of tractors safer lies with the tractor operators themselves.
 It's often only when an incident occurs that people become focused on what might have prevented injury or loss of life.
-The following pages give guidance about how everyone in their operation can work together to make using tractors safer.
+The following pages give guidance to agricultural employers about how to make using tractors safer.